APPLICATION FAQs

 Can vendors apply now and submit insurance later?

-No, as this makes more work for everyone.
-Please do not submit your application until you have a compliant COI.
+No, this makes more work for everyone.
+Please do not submit your application until you have your COI.

-It sounds like you've tempted fate and come out on top.
-But luck is fickle.
-Let's use the car insurance analogy.
+It sounds like you've tempted fate and come out on top, but luck is a fickle mistress.
 You're never asked for your car insurance either, until you have an accident.
-Of course, it's too late then if you don't have it.
-Then things get messy.
+Of course, then you'll wish you had it.

-The fact is that any business has an obligation to have liability insurance.
+Any business has an obligation to have liability insurance.
 If you don't have insurance, you are shifting your liability to others, and in the event world that's the event host (your client) and the venue (us).
 And we're not willing to accept the liability incurred by others anymore than they should expect to incur ours.
-We suspect your client would agree.
+And your client will surely feel the same.

 Short answer - you need an annual insurance policy.
 No exceptions.